Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Pulmonary Embolism.md

 ![[Pasted image 20241220000712.png]]
 - Can use D-dimer to exclude PE in low probability pre-test patients
 - Can use ELISA D-dimer to exclude PE in moderate probability pre-test patients
+- If >6 proceed directly to definitive diagnostic imaging

 > [!NOTE]
 > Only send a D-dimer test in